lmiphay/firestorm-debian/README.md

 ## Settings related to the host

-+ FD_DEBIAN_VERSION is the version of the base debian image [default: stretch ]
++ FD_UBUNTU_VERSION is the version of the base image
-+ FD_FIRESTORM_IMAGE is the name of the docker image built with firestorm dependencies added [default: firestorm/debian:stretch ]
++ FD_FIRESTORM_IMAGE is the name of the docker image built with firestorm dependencies added
-+ FD_FIRESTORM_CONTAINER is the name of the container to be built [default: firestorm-debian-stretch ]
++ FD_FIRESTORM_CONTAINER is the name of the container to be built
 + FD_HOST_REPOS_DIR is the location of the repo's on the host system [default: /local/src/firestorm ]

 ## Settings relevant inside the container